Diffusion of innovations: Technology

 Peres, Muller and Mahajan suggested that diffusion is "the process of the market penetration of new products and services that is driven by social influences, which include all interdependencies among consumers that affect various market players with or without their explicit knowledge".

 Eveland evaluated diffusion from a phenomenological view, stating, "Technology is information, and exists only to the degree that people can put it into practice and use it to achieve values".

 Diffusion of existing technologies has been measured using "S curves".
 These technologies include radio, television, VCR, cable, flush toilet, clothes washer, refrigerator, home ownership, air conditioning, dishwasher, electrified households, telephone, cordless phone, cellular phone, per capita airline miles, personal computer and the Internet.
 These data can act as a predictor for future innovations.

 Diffusion curves for infrastructure reveal contrasts in the diffusion process of personal technologies versus infrastructure.

+Theme

+The scientific literature identifies in the works of Rogers (1976) and Mahajan & Muller (1994) an intrinsic aspect of the theory of diffusion of innovations: the focus on the use of data on products, ideas/patents, and technologies.
+As the development of this research paradigm was paved mainly by studies on the diffusion of products and/or services (Im, Mason & Houston, 2007; Lassar, Manolis & Lassar, 2005), little was structured to consider a theme as a basis for studies on diffusion, as in the work of Takahashi, Figueiredo & Favaretto (2023) who analyzed the diffusion of Deep Learning in BRICS and OECD countries using data from Google Trends.

 Consequences of adoption

 Both positive and negative outcomes are possible when an individual or organization chooses to adopt a particular innovation.
 Rogers states that this area needs further research because of the biased positive attitude that is associated with innovation.
 Rogers lists three categories for consequences: desirable vs. undesirable, direct vs. indirect, and anticipated vs. unanticipated.

 In contrast Wejnert details two categories: public vs. private and benefits vs. costs.